A Stellar Dynamical Mass Measurement of the Supermassive Black Hole in NGC 3258: Observations and Data Reduction

 \subsection{Determining the Kinematic Center and Major Axis}

-To determine the SMBH mass in NGC 3258, we use the Schwarzschild orbit-library method \citep{Schwarzschild1979}, outlined in Section~\ref{sec: schwarz}.
-This method assumes symmetry, in our case, axisymmetry, in the system.
+To determine the SMBH mass in NGC 3258, we use the Schwarzschild orbit library method \citep{Schwarzschild1979}, outlined in Section~\ref{sec: schwarz}.
+This method, in general, assumes either an axisymmetric or a triaxial geometry.
+Geometries including stellar bars have also been included recently \citep{Valluri2016}.
+Here, we assume axisymmetry.
 Therefore, it is important to determine an accurate central point of the galaxy.
 In addition, our binning scheme uses the kinematic major axis as a reference point.
 To determine the kinematic center and kinematic major axis of NGC 3258, we looked for the point and the angle that creates a symmetric rotation curve with the greatest amplitude.
 To achieve this, we binned the NFM data in $50$ $4\times4$ pixel bins along an arbitrary angle through an arbitrary center pixel.
-We then computed the velocity of each bin with Penalized PiXel Fitting \citep[pPXF;][]{Cappellari2023, Vazdekis2016} in the \CaII triplet region\footnote{Note that we only use pPXF for this calculation as it is a straightforward and quick method of determining the velocity and velocity dispersion.
-We use our own methods for fitting LOSVDs for modeling as they do not fit in Gauss-Hermite space, which has drawbacks \citep{2004PASP..116..138C, 2006MNRAS.367....2H}.}.
-We iterated over all possible position angles (PA) between $-110$ and $70$ degrees and over all possible pixel coordinates within a $30\times30$ pixel box centered on the central isophote.
-We then calculate the velocity difference across the central pixel by (1) smoothing the velocity curves with a Savitzky-Golay filter and taking the difference between the maximum and minimum velocities and (2) calculating the mean of the velocities for $|R| > 0\farcs4$ for the NFM data and $|R| > 15\arcsec$ for the WFM data.
+We then computed the velocity of each bin with pPXF \citep{Cappellari2023, Vazdekis2016} in the \CaII triplet region\footnote{Note that we only use pPXF for this calculation as it is a straightforward and quick method of determining the velocity and velocity dispersion.
+We use our own methods for fitting LOSVDs for modeling, as they do not fit in Gauss--Hermite space, which has drawbacks \citep{2004PASP..116..138C, 2006MNRAS.367....2H}.}.
+We iterated over all possible PAs between $-110$ and $70$ degrees and over all possible pixel coordinates within a $30\times30$ pixel box centered on the central isophote.
+We then calculated the velocity difference across the central pixel by (1) smoothing the velocity curves with a Savitzky--Golay filter and taking the difference between the maximum and minimum velocities and (2) calculating the mean of the velocities for $|R| > 0\farcs4$ for the NFM data and $|R| > 15\arcsec$ for the WFM data.
 We use both of these methods to limit effects by outliers in the data.
-Both methods (1) and (2) return consistent results for the kinematic center and kinematic major axis PA.
-The location of the center and the PA of the kinematic major axis is taken to be the angle-coordinate combination that maximizes the velocity difference across the central pixel.
+Both methods 1 and 2 return consistent results for the kinematic center and kinematic major axis PA.
+The location of the center and the PA of the kinematic major axis is taken to be the angle--coordinate combination that maximizes the velocity difference across the central pixel.